paulie-o74/-dale-watts-/README.md

 - If a user hovers over a nav bar option in desktop mode an animation shows them which option they are choosing.

-### User stories covered

-- All of the above highlights user stories 1-13 being covered.

 ## Validation

 ### HTML Validation